-Yes, shipping labels are not the most exciting topic; but they’re a requirement for eCommerce sellers to get the order to the customer.
-This post will help to clear up some things about labels that newer sellers might be unsure of.
-To learn the basics about shipping labels and prevent future confusion, see these 4 common questions about shipping labels for eCommerce sellers answered.
+Yes, shipping labels are not the most exciting topic, but they’re a requirement for e-commerce sellers to get orders to customers.
+This post will help clear up some things about labels that newer sellers might be unsure of.
+To learn the basics about shipping labels and prevent future confusion, see these 4 common questions about shipping labels for e-commerce sellers.

-If you pay attention to the labels that come attached to the boxes of your personal online purchases (I don’t personally, but most of my colleagues do!), you’ll notice the vast majority of online stores, pretty close to 100%, use a 4”x6” shipping label.
+If you pay attention to the labels that come attached to the boxes of your personal online purchases, you’ll notice the vast majority of online stores, pretty close to 100%, use a 4”x6” shipping label.
 On the label, you’ll see some basic information: where the package is going (Ship To Address), who it’s being shipped to (Recipient Name), who and where it ships from (Ship From Name and Address), and some scanning codes (ex: Tracking Number barcode).

 If you’re going to be consistently shipping packages (daily or weekly), then it is recommended you use a 4”x6” label as well.
 It’s the industry standard and is supported by all major shipping carriers.
 To learn more about common label types offered by shipping apps, check out this article from our Knowledge Base where we outline specific label sizes and their best uses.

 Can I print shipping labels from home?

 A lot of early-stage e-commerce businesses package their orders from home, haul all their shipments for the day to the post office, and wait in line for the post office to print their labels on the spot.
 This is time-consuming, and also expensive.
 When you buy labels at the post office, you’re actually purchasing postage at Retail Rates – the most expensive pricing tier for shipping labels.